 In the first set of rulings on breach-of-contract suits filed by several utilities, the U.S. Court of Federal Claims decreed on October 29, 1998, that DOE must pay fuel storage costs for three closed commercial reactors.
 Those costs are to be determined by future trials; the three utilities are claiming damages of \$2.4 billion.
 Damage claims were denied to Northern States Power by another Court of Federal Claims judge on April 6, 1999, but that ruling was reversed by the U.S. Court of Appeals for the Federal Circuit on August 31, 2000.

 The Appeals court decision cleared the way for nuclear power companies to proceed with lawsuits in the Court of Federal Claims against DOE.
 Industry officials contend that total damages for missing the 1998 disposal deadline could eventually reach tens of billions of dollars, assuming that no disposal ever takes place.
-Claims from more than 20 nuclear utilities are pending, and more are expected this year.1
+Claims from more than 20 nuclear utilities are pending.1 The Court of Claims on May 21, 2004, denied a claim of \$100 million in damages from Indiana Michigan Power Company, ruling that the company had not demonstrated any costs resulting from DOE's breach of contract.2

 DOE has been negotiating with various reactor owners since 1999 on the missed nuclear waste deadline and reached its first settlement agreement with a nuclear utility, PECO Energy Co. (now part of Exelon), on July 19, 2000.
-The agreement allowed PECO to keep up to \$80 million in nuclear waste fee revenues during the subsequent 10 years and may result in DOE's taking title to waste and storage facilities at PECO's Peach Bottom plant in Pennsylvania.
-In return, PECO agreed not to sue DOE over the missed disposal deadline.
+The agreement allowed PECO to keep up to \$80 million in nuclear waste fee revenues during the subsequent 10 years.
 However, other utilities sued DOE to block the settlement, contending that nuclear waste fees may be used only for the DOE waste program and not as compensation for missing the disposal deadline.
 The U.S. Court of Appeals for the 11th Circuit agreed, ruling September 24, 2002, that any compensation would have to come from general revenues or other sources than the waste fund.